k2view-academy/K2View-Academy/academy/Training_Level_1/99_Broadway/05_create_broadway_flow.md

    - Set the value of the **Path** to **customer_list.json**.
 This parameter is populated by the new filename created by the **FileWrite** Actor.

-   - Set the **Append** Boolean parameter to **false** to rewrite each flow execution into the file by.
+   - Set the **Append** Boolean parameter to **false** to rewrite each flow execution into the file.

      ![FileWrite](/academy/Training_Level_1/99_Broadway/images/MyFirstFlow_Example_Stage3.png)

   Read [Broadway Actors](/articles/99_Broadway/03_broadway_actor.md) to learn about the Actor window and setting the Actor's parameters.

 7. Link the **JsonStringify** Actor's **string** output parameter to the **[stream]** input parameter of the **FileWrite** Actor.
 The **FileWrite** Actor executes the following activities:

-   - Creates a new file, named **customer_list.json** under the working directory defined in the **LocalFileSystem** interface object.
+   - Creates a new file named **customer_list.json** under the working directory defined in the **LocalFileSystem** interface object.
    - Appends each JSON object sent for each selected customer to the file.

-8. Close the loop after executing the Stage 3:
+8. Close the loop after executing Stage 3:

-   - Click ***...*** in the right corner of the Stage to open the Stage context menu.
+   - Click ***...*** in the right corner of the Stage to open the **Stage context menu**.
 Select **Iterate Close** to close the loop after the execution of the Stage.

     Read [Stage Context Menu](/articles/99_Broadway/18_broadway_flow_window.md#stage-context-menu) to learn more about editing the Stage's settings.

-9. Stages 2 and 3 are in grey with a black frame to indicate that loop has been opened and closed.
+9. Stages 2 and 3 are in grey with a black frame to indicate that the loop has been opened and closed.

    ![image](/academy/Training_Level_1/99_Broadway/images/MyFirstFlow_Example_Stage3_close_loop.png)

-#### Step 4- Flow Execution
+#### Step 4 - Flow Execution

 1. Run the flow, check your local directory and open the new JSON file that contains the list of customers selected from CONTRACT table.